GMOD/jbrowse-components/packages/jbrowse-cli/README.md

   VERSION    Version of JBrowse to download, defaults to latest

 OPTIONS
-  -f, --force         Overwrites existing jbrowse installation if present in path -h, --help          show CLI help
+  -f, --force         Overwrites existing JBrowse 2 installation if present in path -h, --help          show CLI help
-  -l, --listVersions  Lists out all versions of JBrowse -u, --url=url       A direct URL to a JBrowse 2 release
+  -l, --listVersions  Lists out all versions of JBrowse 2 -u, --url=url       A direct URL to a JBrowse 2 release

 EXAMPLES